The Undergraduate Program

 Are there opportunities for undergraduates to do research?

 The Department awards a degree with honors for students who complete the appropriate course of study.
-Professor Thea Pignataro is the department Honors coordinator and students interested in the honors program should consult with her by the beginning of their junior year.
+Students interested in the honors program should consult with the Honors Coordinator by the beginning of their junior year.